Interpretable CNN-Multilevel Attention Transformer for Rapid Recognition of Pneumonia from Chest X-Ray Images: Introduction

-Rapid advances in artificial intelligence (AI) technologies, especially deep learning (DL), have made it possible to develop an automated computer-aided diagnostic tool based on CXR images to help detect COVID-19-related pneumonia early.
-DL technologies allow computational models consisting of multiple layers of processing units to learn multiple levels of abstraction in a given data, thus avoiding direct interaction with human intervention.
-There has been a large body of work based on convolutional neural networks (CNN) for detecting COVID-19, and other pneumonia species from CXR images \cite{wang2020covid, heidari2020improving, apostolopoulos2020covid, islam2020combined, karthik2021learning, khan2020coronet, ezzat2021optimized, umer2022covinet}.
-The key to recognizing COVID-19 from CXR images is to establish the complex correlation between the features' distribution in the lung region and the lung disease.
-In CXR images, features such as the shape and location of the patient's lungs, speckled, hazy, irregular, hairy glassy cloudiness, and reticular cloudiness in the lungs \cite{jacobi2020portable} contribute to the recognition results of the model to varying degrees.
-This implies that not all features are task-relevant, and the discovery of task-relevant lung features is crucial to improve the accuracy of identifying COVID-19.
-Inspired by the human visual system, the attention mechanism has been widely used in recognition tasks\cite{dosovitskiy2020image, mnih2014recurrent, wang2018non, hu2018squeeze, fu2019dual, yuan2021ocnet, huang2019ccnet}, which forces the model's attention to focus on practical information regions through operations such as feature region reshaping while suppressing the interference of useless peripheral information to improve the model's performance.
-Even so, the addition of the attention mechanism inevitably increases the number of parameters and computational complexity of the model, indirectly leading to its slowing down of learning and inference, which is contrary to the original intention of achieving high-speed and fully automatic COVID-19 recognition.
+Rapid advances in deep learning (DL) techniques have enabled the development of a practical computer-aided diagnostic tool to detect COVID-19-related diseases from large-scale CXR images.
+DL allows computational models consisting of multiple layers that contain several processing units to learn distinct feature abstraction, thus avoiding direct interaction with skilled experts.
+For example, lots of work trains convolutional neural network (CNNs)-based models to recognize COVID-19 from CXR images~\cite{wang2020covid, heidari2020improving, apostolopoulos2020covid, islam2020combined, karthik2021learning, khan2020coronet, ezzat2021optimized, umer2022covinet}, the key is to establish the relationship between the feature distribution in lung region and disease labels.
+However, the shape and location of lungs, speckled, hazy, irregular, hairy glassy cloudiness, and reticular cloudiness~\cite{jacobi2020portable} contribute to the recognition results to varying degrees, which means not all features are efficient and discovering task-related features is crucial to boost the recognition accuracy.
+Inspired by the human visual system, the attention mechanism has been widely used in image-based tasks~\cite{dosovitskiy2020image, mnih2014recurrent, wang2018non, hu2018squeeze, fu2019dual, yuan2021ocnet, huang2019ccnet}.
+These encourage models to focus on task-related information regions through reshaping features while suppressing the interference of useless peripheral information to boost performance.
+Nevertheless, adding the attention mechanism inevitably increases the computational complexity, indirectly leading to its slowing down of learning and inference, contrary to the original intention of achieving high-speed recognition.